Typography of Apple Inc.

 Apple Inc. uses a large variety of typefaces in its marketing, operating systems, and industrial design with each product cycle.
 These change throughout the years with Apple's change of style in their products.
 This is evident in the design and marketing of the company.
-The current logo is a white apple with a bite out of it, which was first utilized in 2013.
+The current logo is an apple with a bite out of it, which was first utilized in 1999.

 Marketing

 For at least 18 years, Apple's corporate typeface was a custom variant of the ITC Garamond typeface called Apple Garamond.
 It was used alongside the Apple logo for product names on computers, in many ads and printed materials, and on the company's website.
-Starting in 2001, Apple gradually shifted towards using Myriad in its marketing.
-Starting with iPhone 7 in 2016, Apple switched the typeface of the word mark "iPhone" to San Francisco on products and its website.
+Starting in 2002, Apple gradually shifted towards using Myriad as its corporate font.
+Starting with the Apple Watch in 2015, Apple began using San Francisco as its corporate font.

 Hand-drawn logo

 Prior to adopting the bitten Apple as its logo, Apple used a complex logo featuring Isaac Newton sitting below an apple tree.
 The words APPLE COMPUTER CO. were drawn on a ribbon banner ornamenting the picture frame.
 The frame itself held a quotation from Wordsworth: "Newton....A Mind Forever Voyaging Through Strange Seas of Thought...Alone.", taken from Wordsworth's autobiographical poem The Prelude.
 The logo was hand drawn and thus did not use an established font.
 However, the type is similar to Caslon.